-Figure 27.
-Schematic of the Data Layers Used in the Tier 1 Analysis.
+Figure 8.27.
+Schematic of the data layers used in the Tier 1 Analysis.

-Figure 28.
-Map of Tier 1 Analysis of the SAMP Area.
+Figure 8.28.
+Map of Tier 1 Analysis of the Ocean SAMP area.

-- 6. A review of the results of the TDI Tier I analysis, with a focus on potential sites for offshore wind development in state waters, shows that the best location is south of Block Island.
+- 7. A review of the results of the TDI Tier I analysis, with a focus on potential sites for offshore wind development in state waters, shows that the best location is south of Block Island.
 The value of the TDI in this area is about 2.25 to 2.5.
 This compares to values of 2.75 or higher in state waters adjacent to the southern Rhode Island coastline.
 In this region, while water depths are generally low, and hence the technology challenge is low, the wind power is low given the proximity to land and its enhanced roughness.
-South of Block Island the water depths are deeper but the wind power is considerably higher and hence is the most suitable site in state waters, based on the TDI analysis. - 7.
-A higher resolution TDI analysis was performed by Spaulding et al. (2010b) focusing on the waters south of Block Island to provide a more detailed understanding of the potential for offshore wind energy development in this area.
+South of Block Island the water depths are deeper but the wind power is considerably higher and hence is the most suitable site in state waters, based on the TDI analysis. - 8.
+A higher resolution TDI analysis was performed by Spaulding et al. (2010c) focusing on the waters south of Block Island to provide a more detailed understanding of the potential for offshore wind energy development in this area.
 The same type of analysis described above for the Tier I analysis was performed concentrating on the waters south of Block Island.
-First, the bathymetry was examined (see Figure 29).
-Next, a construction effort map was generated by University of Rhode Island researchers.36 The map is based on high resolution (250 m [820 feet] track line spacing) side scan and sub-bottom profiling data collected by King, with interpretation of seabed surface geology by Boothroyd and Oakley and sub seabed geology by King and Pockalny.
-The construction effort ranged from 1 to 5 (see Figure 30), and was consistent with the construction effort calculations of the TDI Tier I analysis (Spaulding et al., 2010).
+First, the bathymetry was examined (see Figure 8.29).
+Next, a construction effort map was generated by University of Rhode Island researchers.39 The map is based on high resolution (250 m [820 feet] track line spacing) side scan and sub-bottom profiling data collected by King, with interpretation of seabed surface geology by Boothroyd and Oakley and sub seabed geology by King and Pockalny.
+The construction effort ranged from 1 to 5 (see Figure 8.30), and was consistent with the construction effort calculations of the TDI Tier I analysis (Spaulding et al. 2010b).
 Due to a lack of physical data for several areas south of the state water boundary, construction effort has been estimated for these locations based on the large scale glacial geology.
-However, data from boring samples collected at eight sites were used to support the construction effort values generated for this area.37 Lastly, wind speed data at 80 meters (262.5 feet) above the sea surface were mapped (see Figure 31) and combined with the construction effort map to generate TDI values for the area (see Figure 32).
+However, data from boring samples collected at eight sites were used to support the construction effort values generated for this area.40 Lastly, wind speed data at 80 meters (262.5 feet) above the sea surface were mapped (see Figure 8.31) and combined with the construction effort map to generate TDI values for the area (see Figure 8.32).
+The TDI values for the area south of Block Island calculated during this high resolution analysis did vary from the large-scale analysis described above due to the level of detail in the data used.
 A second set of wind speed data was analyzed in this high resolution TDI.
-The results of the analysis using this alternative set of wind data illustrate very similar results and therefore are not described here, though they are presented in Spaulding et al. (2010b).
+The results of the analysis using this alternative set of wind data illustrate very similar results and therefore are not described here, though they are presented in Spaulding et al. (2010c).

-36 URI Researchers John King and Rob Pockalny, Graduate School of Oceanography and Jon Boothroyd and Brian Oakley, Geosciences generated the construction effort maps shown.
+39 URI Researchers John King and Rob Pockalny, Graduate School of Oceanography and Jon Boothroyd and Brian Oakley, Geosciences generated the construction effort maps shown.

-37 Chris Baxter, URI Ocean Engineering, reviewed data from boring logs (typically 65 m in depth) that DeepWater Wind (DWW) collected at eight sites in the study area, SE of Block Island.
+40 Chris Baxter, URI Ocean Engineering, reviewed data from boring logs (typically 65 m in depth) that DeepWater Wind (DWW) collected at eight sites in the study area, SE of Block Island.
 Based on this data and his review of the construction effort maps he has developed a scaling factor of 1 for CE 1-2, 1.5 for CE-3, 1.8 for CE 4-5, and 2.2 for CE 5.